 Base rates are listed in a number of print volumes and web based services.
 All the print sources mentioned here are available in the Library and staff can consult them on your behalf.

-The base rate is the rate at which the Bank of England lends to other financial institutions and is set by the Monetary Policy Committee in response to economic conditions.
-The retail banks usually follow this lead, although they have the freedom not to.
+The UK base rate is the rate at which the Bank of England lends to other financial institutions.
+It's set by the Bank's Monetary Policy Committee in response to economic conditions.
+The retail banks usually follow this lead, though they have the freedom not to.

-In modern times, the Minimum Lending Rate set by the Bank of England ended on 20th August 1981.
+A Minimum Lending Rate was set by the Bank of England until 20th August 1981.
 Following this, rates were set by the government through the Bank of England.
-Responsibility for setting the base rate since 1997 rests solely with the Bank of England.
+Since 1997, responsibility for setting the base rate rests solely with the Bank of England.

-In using any base rate data it is important to be aware that different sources are used to compile these figures.
-In some instances the base rate data is taken from just one bank, and in other cases it is a compilation (one indicator that multiple banks have been used is that where the banks did not change rates on the same day a spread is shown, eg 5-5.25).
-In describing the information available we have tried to indicate the source(s) used at the time of writing.
+When using any base rate data it's important to remember that different sources are used to compile these figures.
+In some instances the data is taken from just one bank, in other cases it's a compilation.
+One indicator of multiple data sources is a spread of rates on the same day, eg 5-5.25.
+In describing the information available we have tried to indicate the sources used at the time of writing.

 If you're having trouble finding the information you need, ask the Library & Information Service.
 Contact us by telephone on +44 (0)20 7920 8620, by web chat or by email at email@example.com.